Digits Of Pi

 Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin.

 This is something I’ve intuitively believed since I was 15 and even hadn’t heard of Neumann.
-Pure random numbers is (or probably more) as fascinating concept as \infty or i.
+Pure random numbers is (or probably more) as fascinating concept as or .
 It is impossible to generate sequence of purely random numbers without tapping in to nature.
 That means I could never write a computer code that generates a sequence of random numbers without showing up absolutely any patterns in a long run.
 There are only better random generators, never a perfect one, except thy nature itself.

 So when I saw an article that digits of Pi are so far empirically proven to be randomly distributed, I was shocked.
 Infect huge progress has been made to prove that digits of Pi are indeed randomly distributed.
 Now the fact is, p can indeed be calculated algebraically (i.e. without tapping in to any natural phenomenon) and the idea that this can produce a pure random distribution just gives me a feeling as if sky is falling.
 I’d been hypothesizing since long time that the ability to generate infinite sequence of pure random numbers is the most significant (and probably the only) property to identify the existence of real universe, if it at all exist, that is ;).
 Consider this question: How do you know, at this precise moment, that you aren’t part of some simulation running on some huge alien computer, or that you aren’t some character in StarTrek holosuit or that you aren’t dreaming with all these things around you (however “real” they may feel) aren’t really “real”?
 Ok, it’s hard to explain what I’m asking you but in nutshell, I’m trying to find out from pure mathematical perspective if there is anything in the nature that I can’t masquerade, a property of the physical world around us that is impossible to simulate by any artificial means however sophisticated.